What is a Bylaw?

-A by-law is a law created by the local government, in our case The Town of Wadena, to meet the needs of citizens and resolve issues.
+A bylaw is a law created by the local government, in our case The Town of Wadena, to meet the needs of citizens and resolve issues.
 Bylaws apply within the town limits.
-In Saskatchewan, a local government's powers and duties are given to them by the Province of Saskatchewan under the Municipal Government Act.
-This includes the power to enact by-laws.
+In Saskatchewan, a local government's powers and duties are given to them by the Province of Saskatchewan under The Municipalities Act, including the power to enact bylaws.

-The Town may create by-laws for a municipal purpose in relation to those matters listed in the Municipal Government Act.
+The Town may create bylaws for a municipal purpose in relation to those matters listed in The Municipalities Act.
 Matters include:

 - Public safety

 - Protection of private and public property

 - Nuisances and unsightly premises

 - Business activities

 To view the bylaw, click on the topic below.
 Please note only common bylaws are listed here.
 If you are searching for a particular topic and do not see it on the list, please do not assume there is not a bylaw for this topic.
 Contact the Town Office to check the bylaw ledger at (306) 338-2145.

 - Dog / Restricted Dog

 - Fences, streets, lanes and sidewalks